kondenzator/AAE2XMP/README.md

 Plan:
 1. collect AAE and XMP properties.
    - Sources for AAE:
-     - an AAE file from my iPhone (SE gen 2, iOS 16.1.1)
+     - AAE files from my iPhone (SE gen 2, iOS 16.1.1)
      - example files from https://stackoverflow.com/questions/61023739/decoding-adjustmentdata-in-aae-files-of-pictures-taken-by-the-iphone
    - Sources for XMP:
-     - an XMP file from Lightroom 9.2.1
+     - XMP files from Lightroom 9.2.1 library
      - TODO
 3. try to pair them up --> create a table
 4. find out a general algorithm that can be parametrized to convert between any pairs